Last update: December 2021

 - To respond to inquiries,

-- To receive logistic notes about events, webinars and/or other programmes,
+- To share logistic notes about events, webinars and/or other programs,

 - To administer and protect our operations and our Sites (including troubleshooting, data analysis, testing, system maintenance, support, reporting and hosting of data),